 - DWR (durable water repellent) finish

-- Large opening to main compartment
+- Large opening to the main compartment

 - Zippered side pocket